 Choose Your Standards

 Focus on 3 standards.
-It’s overwhelming when faced with the Common Core State Standards, Next Generation Science Standards, C3 Social Studies Framework, ISTE Standards for Students, and AASL’s Learner Standards.
-It’s best to collaborate with a partner teacher and work on their specific content and then add a standard you are focused on from ISTE or AASL.
+It’s overwhelming when faced with the Common Core State Standards, Next Generation Science Standards, C3 Social Studies Framework, ISTE Standards for Students, and National School Library Standards.

 Nail Down Student Learning Objectives